-Please help us to continue to obtain and be eligible for this and additional programs provided by the state and federal government that benefit your child by filling out Household Income paperwork and returning it to your home school.
+Please help us to continue to obtain and be eligible for free meals and additional programs provided by the state and federal government that benefit your child, by filling out the Household Income paperwork and returning it to your home school.

 Thank you in advance for completing the form and if you have questions or concerns, please contact our cafeteria manager at 607.849.3149.

 The Dietary Guidelines for Americans are jointly issued and updated every 5 years by the Department of Agriculture (USDA) and the Department of Health and Human Services (HHS).
 They provide authoritative advice for Americans ages 2 and older about consuming fewer calories, making informed food choices, and being physically active to attain and maintain a healthy weight, reduce risk of chronic disease, and promote overall health.

 What is a "Healthy Diet"?
 The Dietary Guidelines for Americans describe a healthy diet as one that:

 The recommendations in the Dietary Guidelines and in MyPlate are for the general public over 2 years of age.
 MyPlate is not a therapeutic diet for any specific health condition.
 Individuals with a chronic health condition should consult with a health care provider to determine what dietary pattern is appropriate for them.

 MyPlate helps individuals use the Dietary Guidelines to:

 Robin Quail, Jr./Sr. High School, (607) 849-3149 Colleen Brown, Appleby Elementary, (607) 849-3172

 The Marathon School District is committed to high levels of learning for all students.
 We strive to provide engaging and equitable learning environments for everyone.
 In an effort to ensure that all students are afforded an optimal learning environment, the district will provide breakfast and lunch at no cost to all students.